-5. Enhance your skill:
+5. Enhance your skill

 Admit your work limitation and be willing to take actions to improve weaknesses.

 Through online videos, tutorials, and books or by taking an online or in-person class you can be a well-rounded employee that is an asset.

-6. Take initiative:
+6. Take initiative

 It’s good to go with duties listed on your job description, but going the extra mile can help you succeed at work.

 Taking initiative gives you edge over colleagues and help impress employers with a go-getter-attitude.

-7. Anticipate what your employer needs:
+7. Anticipate what your employer needs

 To achieve great success at work, figure out what your manager needs before he says it.

 When this is noticed, they’re more likely to promote you and recognize your achievement, which helps you advance professionally.

-8. Celebrate your achievements:
+8. Celebrate your achievements

 As it’s important to have a good support system, so also it is to have your success well rooted.

 Rather than waiting on someone to congratulate you on your own successes, recognize them yourself and take pride in all you’ve achieved so far.

-9. Gain trust:
+9. Gain trust

-With that he’ll be more likely to delegate you task.
+With that he’ll be more likely to delegate you tasks.
 Having these tasks allows you show your work ethical capabilities.

 Establishing their trust early let them know you have the qualifications to not only do well in your new position but also advance in the years to come.

-10. Provide solutions:
+10. Provide solutions

 When problem arises, you should work towards solving it instead of going to your manager.
-Create solutions, not problems.

 If the authority to implement your solution isn’t given to you, present your employer with options and help them reach a solution as much as you can.